This easy potato soup recipe is the perfect dish to make on a cold day, and will warm you from your head down to your toes.

 - Bring to boil then reduce to low and simmer for 20-25 minutes or until potatoes are fork tender. (easily pierced with a fork).

-- Remove from heat and run through a food process or blender until smooth or use an immersion blender.
+- Remove from heat and run the mixture through a food processor or blender until smooth or use an immersion blender.

 - Add heavy cream.
 Stir and serve.